liumichael/facecard/deliverables/iteration-03.review.md

 -->

 * Modify/delete cue cards and add annoucements
-	* We found difficulties in modifying data on the database and the time cost to fix these issues exceeded the time we had available.
+	* We found difficulties in modifying data on the database and the time cost to fix these issues exceeded the time we had available

 * Spaced repitition
-	* We wanted to focus on the implementation of FaceCard's main features of cuecard creation and user interaction.
+	* We wanted to focus on the implementation of FaceCard's main features of cuecard creation and user interaction
-	* Without a clear understanding of how we wanted to implement the algorithm, we decided to delay this feature.
+	* Without a clear understanding of how we wanted to implement the algorithm, we decided to delay the production of this feature

 * Quiz and Comments
-	* Due to time restraints, we could not finish implementing thses features and decided to cut it from this deliverable.
+	* Due to time restraints, we could not finish implementing thses features and decided to cut it from this deliverable

 * Duels
-	* Ultimately, this feature was not as vital to our MVP as quiz or comments so we decdied to cut it out.
+	* Ultimately, this feature was not a vital component of our MVP so it was cut

 ## Meeting Highlights